megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
-<p>This is an effort to (re-)build a continuous practice of 'reflective thinking'; to look outside the same-normative narratives of technology told to us; by which figures and which systems.
-A library of critical thinking and reading written by women*, LGBT*, and POC*.</p>
+<p>This is an effort to (re-)build a continuous practice of 'reflective thinking'; to look outside the same-normative narratives of technology told to us; by the same figures and systems.</p>

 <p>Motivated by the current research project: <i>Cyborg Cunt Glitch</i> which currently takes shape as a MA thesis—all in all—another contribution to our* common language that's currently taking place on and away from our* screens.</p>